 Buying tiles in bulk can be very cost-effective, especially if you’re planning on doing a small section of your bathroom.
 Tiling your countertops or adding a stone slab is an easy DIY project.
 Caulking is also cost-effective!
 If you’re not too jazzed about tiling your countertop, you could try tiling around your bathroom as a separator between two accent colors on your walls.

 One of the biggest fixtures in your washroom is the tub and or bathtub.
 If you’re looking for a low-cost upgrade to your space, adding an interesting or different colored shower curtain can bring a lot of warmth to a cold space.
-Add interesting looking shower curtain hooks that match the look of your bathroom as well.
+Add interesting looking shower curtain hooks that match the look of your Simply Plastics splash back and the rest of your bathroom as well!

 The Magic of Mirrors